 Antivirus programs provide some level of protection against malware that has successfully invaded your system, but they work by examining the structure and content of the files that reside there.
 If a file looks like something that is known to be bad, antivirus software can quarantine or remove it before it loads into your computer's main memory and begins to execute.
 The problem is that many of the newer attacks on your computer are designed to look benign to both an antivirus program and a firewall, and they don't appear suspicious until they start to run.
 Most of them then execute silently in the background, so you're not even aware that anything is happening until the damage is done.
 It's even possible that you won't discover it at all.

-RIT provides virus protection software recommendations for students, staff, and faculty.
+RIT provides virus protection software recommendations for students, faculty, and staff personal devices:

 Please Note: If you previously installed a McAfee Anti-Virus product from this page.
 Please uninstall it and look at one of our alternatives provided below for Anti-Virus protection.

 For users running Windows 10 operating systems, we recommend using the built-in Windows Defender software for virus protection.

 For users running Windows versions older than 10, we highly recommend upgrading to Windows 10.
 However, if you are still seeking protection for these devices without upgrading to Windows 10, we recommend using the free version of Sophos for Home, which can be found on their website here: https://home.sophos.com

 For users running macOS, we highly recommend upgrading to the latest release of macOS.
 We recommend the free version of Sophos for Home which can be found on their website here: https://home.sophos.com